WHAT IS TRANSPORTATION MANAGEMENT?

 Computerized Traffic Signal System

 Due to advanced software that relates real-time data to signal timing settings, signals can be much “smarter” today than they used to be, automatically adjusting to changes in traffic demand.
-Currently, approximately 75% of signals are on system, and all new signals built are put on system as standard practice.
+Currently, approximately 75% of signals are on system, with all new signals being built on system as standard practice.

 The current status of traffic signals is as follows:

-- Approximately three-fourths of the state’s signals are currently online
+- Approximately 75% of the state’s signals are currently online

 - Conversion of 50 signals per year is a major stated priority, fast-tracking the state to have 100% signals under central computer control